Meet our Team

 Licensed Mental Health Counselor, Credentialed Alcoholism & Substance Abuse Counselor, Nationally Certified Counselor

-Helga received her BA from Georgetown University and her Masters degree in Applied Psychology from New York University.
-Helga completed advanced training at the Institute for Contemporary Psychotherapy and also holds a Post-Masters Certificate in Clinical Approaches to the Addictions from New York University.
+Helga holds a bachelor's degree from Georgetown University and a masters degree in Applied Psychology from New York University.
+Helga completed advanced training at the Institute for Contemporary Psychotherapy, holds a Post-Masters Certificate in Clinical Approaches to the Addictions from NYU, and is a Certified Alcoholism and Substance Abuse Counselor.

-Specializing in individual therapy for professionals and career minded individuals, her approach is compassionate, direct and interactive, incorporating cognitive behavioral therapy (CBT), mindfulness, Gestalt techniques and psychodynamic psychotherapy.
+Specializing in working with high achievers, professionals and career minded individuals, Helga's approach is compassionate, direct and interactive, incorporating cognitive behavioral therapy (CBT), mindfulness, experiential and somatic techniques, and psychodynamic psychotherapy.

 Monica E. Foster